Gastric Bypass and Bowel Incontinence

 Another study by the same medical team, conducted at University of Wisconsin, had a similar outcome.
 The study was conducted with the cooperation of over 400 men and women who underwent bariatric surgery.
 The study found that prior to weight loss surgery, 72% of women suffered from urinary incontinence.
 After surgery, 39% of the women said their urinary incontinence symptoms improved.
 Prior to surgery, 48% of women and 42% of the men reported bowel incontinence.
 Following surgery, 55% of the women in that group, and 31% of the men said their bowel symptoms worsened.
 The study concluded that incontinence and weight loss surgery are linked, and symptoms of bowel incontinence seem to worsen after surgery.

-If you are suffering from bowel incontinence or urinary incontinence due to obesity or bariatric surgery, contact us.
+If you are suffering from bowel incontinence or urinary incontinence due to obesity or bariatric surgery, contact our team in Middle Tennessee.
 Or call our discreet, dedicated Medical Concierge at 800-771-1953.

 A